Koha-Community/kohadocs/source/systempreferences.rst

 Description:

--  This preference allows you to control how the 'No renewal before" option in the :ref:`Circulation and fine rules <circulation-and-fine-rules-label>` administration area.
+-  This preference allows you to control how the 'No renewal before" option in the :ref:`Circulation and fines rules` administration area.

 .. _noticebcc-label: